 My general research focus is on the influence of air pollution on both climate and human health.
 My specific interest is particulate matter (PM), and I have done a wide range of studies on the emission, formation, deposition and impacts of PM.
-I am particularly interested in how PM impacts climate by modifying the radiation balance of the atmosphere and I have done studies in both pristine regions of the world (Greenland and the Himalaya), as well as hazy regions (the Southeastern US, China, and India).
-More recently I have been studying the influence of PM on human health with emphasis on determining the relative contributions of sources (such as biomass burning and vehicular emissions) to acute health impacts.
-I am also involved in developing and deploying the next generatio n of air quality sensors to inform citizens on the quality of the air they are breathing so that they can make informed decisions to improve their air.
+I have done studies in both pristine regions of the world (Greenland and the Himalaya), as well as hazy regions (the Southeastern US, China, and India).
+More recently I have been studying the influence of PM on human health with an emphasis on determining the relative contributions of sources (such as biomass burning and vehicular emissions) to acute health impacts.
+I am also involved in developing and deploying the next generation of air quality sensors to inform citizens on the quality of the air they are breathing so that they can make informed decisions to improve their air.
+In addition my group is working closely with machine learning experts to develop and apply new approaches to sensor network calibration and maintenance, satellite image analyses, human sentiment evaluation, and solar energy production.
 My vision involves combining a multidisciplinary, multicultural approach to research and education that brings together researchers from around the world to collectively work together to make the air cleaner.

 Our group has developed close collaborations with machine learning experts, and we are at the forefront of developing and applying machine learning approaches to environmental data analytics.